- 30 Sep 2025

 Sankey Chart | A Sankey Chart is a visualization used to depict a flow from one set of values to another.
 For more information, see Sankey Diagram. |

 Self Help | Self Help is a collection of related content displayed to users within your application.
 The content could include Flows, article links, video links, and help texts.
-This widget is launched by clicking the Self Help tab on your application.
 Self Help includes the ability to search and find product-related information. |

-Session | User Journey is captured based on sessions.
-A session usually starts when a user accesses the site and ends when the user leaves or is inactive for more than 30 minutes.
-After 30 minutes of inactivity, a user is considered to have dropped off. |
+Session in User Journey | A session usually starts when a user accesses the site and ends when the user leaves or is inactive for more than 30 minutes.
+After 30 minutes of inactivity, a user is considered to have dropped off.
+User Journey is captured based on sessions. |

 Smart Context | When Smart Context is enabled, and you create content, Whatfix automatically determines which content is to be shown on which page.
 Smart Context eliminates the need to create multiple segments (manually) to display relevant content contextually to different audiences on an application. |